-Admission to the major requires a formal application and includes the following requirements:
+Admission to the licensure pathway major includes the following requirements:

-The formal application, submission of supporting documentation, and completion of these requirements must be completed by January of the junior year.
+The formal application, submission of supporting documentation, and completion of these requirements must be completed by January 1st of the junior year.
 More information can be found on the Elementary Education Licensure Pathway Program Admission Procedures.

 Once admitted to the program, students become teacher candidates, form a cohort, and are immersed in education coursework during the spring semester of their junior year and fall semester of their senior year.
 Recommendation for licensure in North Carolina occurs upon completion of all program requirements, usually in the spring of the senior year.

 Teaching licenses are issued through the North Carolina Department of Public Instruction.
-All licensing questions should be addressed to Tracy Ebert (firstname.lastname@example.org), the WFU Department of Education Licensure Officer.
+All licensing questions should be addressed to Dr. Neelam Awan in the WFU Department of Education Teacher Licensure Office.

 Graduate Elementary Education Programs